Website Documentation

 • Mobile Geolocation: Some mobile devices experience timeouts or permission issues with location detection

-• Firebase Configuration: Firebase config is currently hardcoded in app.js (should be moved to environment variables)
+• Firebase Configuration: Firebase config is currently hardcoded in src/main.ts (should be moved to environment variables)

 • Error Handling: Limited fallback options when the weather API is unavailable